madpl1239/HornerDiagram/README.md

 - to calculate the value of polynomials for a given argument.<br><br>

 We will deal with the second case.
-We have the following polynomial:
+We have the following polynomial:<br />

 $`f(x) = ax^2 + bx + c`$, which can also be written like this